 Finally, reach out if you need help.
 It can be family, friends, or a professional - anyone you can talk to.
 Living with a rare disease isn't easy

-These links are to public & private organizations which offer different kinds of assistance to people with rare diseases.
+These links are to public & private organizations which offer assistance to people with rare diseases.
 To learn more about receiving assistance from an organization you must contact the organization.
 If you have feedback on this list you can email us at info@nysrdc.org

 An official New York State website that can help you find health insurance options that fit your income. https://nystateofhealth.ny.gov/